nnaumenko/metaf/docs/sphinx/api_reference.rst

 Group
 -----

-.. cpp:type:: Group = std::variant<FixedGroup, LocationGroup, ReportTimeGroup, TrendGroup, WindGroup, VisibilityGroup, CloudGroup, WeatherGroup, TemperatureGroup, TemperatureForecastGroup, PressureGroup, RunwayVisualRangeGroup, RunwayStateGroup, SecondaryLocationGroup, SeaSurfaceGroup, MinMaxTemperatureGroup, PrecipitationGroup, LayerForecastGroup, PressureTendencyGroup, CloudTypesGroup, CloudLayersGroup, LightningGroup, VicinityGroup, MiscGroup, UnknownGroup>
+.. cpp:type:: Group = std::variant<FixedGroup, LocationGroup, ReportTimeGroup, TrendGroup, WindGroup, VisibilityGroup, CloudGroup, WeatherGroup, TemperatureGroup, TemperatureForecastGroup, PressureGroup, RunwayVisualRangeGroup, RunwayStateGroup, SeaSurfaceGroup, MinMaxTemperatureGroup, PrecipitationGroup, LayerForecastGroup, PressureTendencyGroup, CloudTypesGroup, CloudLayersGroup, LightningGroup, VicinityGroup, MiscGroup, UnknownGroup>

 	Group is an ``std::variant`` which holds all group classes.
 It is used by :cpp:class:`metaf::Parser` to return the results of report parsing (see :cpp:class:`metaf::ParseResult`).